Information We Collect and Receive

 - provide support and maintenance for our Services.

+- We do not sell your personal information.
 Generally, we do not sell, disclose, disseminate, transfer, or otherwise communicate in any way your personal information to third parties in exchange for monetary or other valuable consideration.

 How We Share Your Information

-- Partners, Mentors and User Groups We may disclose your personal information to our partners, mentors, sponsors, investors, and other groups with whom we have contracted to sponsor and deliver our go-to-market program, and to other users of our Services, for the purpose of providing our products and services, including sharing with other members of the groups (e.g. founders, mentors, etc.).
+- Partners, mentors and user groups.
+We may disclose your personal information to our partners, mentors, sponsors, investors, and other groups with whom we have contracted to sponsor and deliver our go-to-market program, and to other users of our Services, for the purpose of providing our products and services, including sharing with other members of the groups (e.g. founders, mentors, etc.).
 For example, when you participate in our go-to-market program, your personal information may be shared with the corporate partners and mentors to organize and deliver the go-to-market program.
 Also, when you register for an event through our Services, your personal information may be shared with the Event organizers and sponsors in order to communicate with you about the Event.
 Finally, you may request to join certain programs, initiatives, projects, or promotional opportunities operated by or in connection with third parties where your information will be shared with the parties you choose or that operate the relevant program.

-- Professional advisors.
+- Professional Advisors.
 We may disclose your personal information to professional advisors, such as lawyers, bankers, auditors and insurers, where necessary in the course of the professional services that they render to us.

-- Compliance with Laws and Law Enforcement; Protection and Safety.
+- Compliance with laws and law enforcement, protection and safety.
 SixThirty may disclose information about you to government or law enforcement officials or private parties as required by law, and disclose and use such information as we believe necessary or appropriate to (a) comply with applicable laws and lawful requests and legal process, such as to respond to subpoenas or requests from government authorities; (b) enforce the terms and conditions that govern the Services; (c) protect our rights, privacy, safety or property, and/or that of you or others; and (d) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.

-- California rights.
 Residents of California (and others to the extent required by applicable law) may, if we receive a verifiable request from you, receive a list of personal information we have disclosed about you to third parties for direct marketing purposes during the preceding calendar year.
 You may also request that we provide you a copy of your personal information, direct us to stop selling or disclosing personal information for certain purposes (if we have done so), and if we receive a verifiable request from you, receive information regarding: (1) the categories of personal information we have collected about you, or that we have sold, or disclosed for a commercial purpose; (2) the categories of sources from which your personal information was collected; (3) the business or commercial purpose for which we collected or sold your personal information; (4) the categories of third parties with whom we have disclosed your personal information, or sold, or disclosed it for a business purpose; and (5) the specific pieces of personal information we have collected about you.

 Other Websites and Services